 Furthermore, the imbalance in U.S.-South Korean economic relationship will probably be reflected in the manner the countries conduct the negotiations and could create some tension.
 The U.S. economy is much larger, less dependent, and more open than the South Korean economy; therefore, U.S. negotiators will be the primary demandeur in the negotiations, placing South Korean negotiators on the defensive.

 This could make it more difficult for South Korean President Roh's administration to sell a deal to the South Korean National Assembly even though reductions in trade barriers would benefit the domestic economy as a whole.

-Additionally, developments with North Korea are likely to affect the fate of the KORUSFTA because events on the Peninsula will influence Americans' and South Koreans' views of the value of the U.S.-ROK alliance.
-Much is likely to hinge on the status of the Six-Party Talks on North Korea's nuclear program, which appear to have stagnated.
+Additionally, developments with North Korea are likely to affect the fate of the KORUS FTA because events on the Peninsula will influence Americans' and South Koreans' views of the value of the U.S.-ROK alliance.
+This is especially the case in light of North Korea's October 9, 2006 test of a nuclear weapon.
+Much is likely to hinge on the status of the Six-Party Talks on North Korea's nuclear program.
 If the talks produce a breakthrough or appear to be developing some forward momentum, then U.S. and South Korean differences over North Korea policy are less likely to spill into the trade realm.
 However, if the talks collapse completely or appear to stagnate, more Americans and Koreans may begin to question the benefit of the alliance, particularly if it leads the Bush Administration to increase economic and other pressures on North Korea.
 In such a scenario, more U.S. policymakers are likely to view South Korea's "peace and prosperity policy" of emphasizing bilateral reconciliation with North Korea as undermining U.S. policy.
 Likewise, more South Koreans would be likely to view the United States as blocking their paramount foreign policy goal of pursuing North-South reconciliation.
 Such an atmosphere could make it difficult for leaders in both capitals to make the concessions necessary to produce a final free trade agreement.